What’s in a name? Here we offer explanations of various formal and informal place names used in Seward Park.

 Broken Tree Trail – the trail is named for the prominent fallen tree at the north end of the trail just before the stairs down to Picnic Shelter #3.

 The Cathedral – this tree-ringed opening on the Erratic Trail is also referred to as the Bat Cave.
 It sometimes attracts partying high school students and others.

 Clark’s Prairie Trail – historian David Buerge mentions the name Clarks’s Prairie for the area immediately south of the park.
 Garry oaks are found in both Seward Park and Martha Washington Park to the south, and indicate this area was probably maintained by the Duwamish as a prairie or open woodland through burning.
 The name refers to Edward A. Clark, who was Seattle’s first photographer.
 He and Englishman John Harvey lived together near 57th Ave S and Eddy St. starting in 1853.
 Harvey had a farm, and he and Clark likely selected the area because it was already partially cleared by the Duwamish.

-cqalapseb – this is the Whulshootseed name for the isthmus, and means “the upper part of the the neck”.
+cqalapseb – this is the Lushootseed name for the isthmus, and means “the upper part of the the neck”.

 Dorothy Block Campfire Ring – Dorothy Block was a citizen activist and mother of six who was active in the Camp Fire Girls, the League of Women Voters, and other organizations.
 During the campaign to clean up Lake Washington, an ad featuring her children standing in front of a sign reading “Warning Polluted Water Unsafe for Bathing” helped persuade voters to create METRO.
 Camp Fire USA built the ring as a tribute after her tragic death from a brain tumor at age 35.

 Erratic Trail – a large glacial erratic is found along this trail, which is itself somewhat erratic.